 The Amazon Simple Storage Service restores data to point-in-time and allows temporary writes for pages to ensure complete data records.
 This is possible due to the redo and binary logs.

-In contrast, for the Aurora system, the only cross-network writes are redo records.
-None of the pages are re-written again, hence network load system improves the correct replication of data and enhances ease of database operation.
+In contrast, for the Aurora system, the only cross-network writes redo records.
+None of the pages are re-written again, hence the network load system improves the correct replication of data and enhances ease of database operation.